 Read Next: The Best Champagnes to Drink in 2021

-At the end of the day, acidity is key.
-When it comes to summer sipping, wines laden with natural acidity promise to keep you hydrated while ensuring that your palate will salivate for more.
-Chillable reds from Beaujolais are some of our current go-to options, and Clos de la Roilette is a solid producer.
-Crisp whites from Etna, Burgundy, and the salty seashores of Spain offer instant mental escapes to exotic, far away places – and when sipping beneath the heat, you can never go wrong with rosé from sunny California.
+When it comes to summer sipping, acidity is key: wines laden with natural acidity offer refreshment that can't be found in their broader, softer cousins.
+Chillable reds from Beaujolais are some of our current favorites and Clos de la Roilette is a fantastic producer.
+Crisp whites from Etna, Burgundy, and the salty seashores of Spain offer instant mental escapes to exotic, far away places—and when sipping beneath the heat, you can never go wrong with a lean rosé from sunny California.

 How do you keep wine cool in summer?

 We recommend chilling your bottles in the refrigerator or cooler prior to popping them for maximum enjoyment.
-Although it may be easier, we don’t recommend throwing ice cubes into your wine, as this dilutes the wine itself.
+Thirty minutes in the back of the fridge should bring your wine to ideal serving temperature, although a five-minute plunge in ice-filled water is even more efficient.
+Although it may be easier, we don’t recommend adding ice cubes to the wine itself, as this dilutes the wine and costs you precious flavor.

 Which wine is best for summer, red or white?

-The short answer: it’s a matter of preference!
-Both red and white wines are great for summer sipping.
+While common sense would suggest that white = cold and cold = refreshing, it’s really a matter of preference.
+More and more wine fans are chilling their light-bodied reds these days, making both red and white wines ideal for summer sipping.
 Regardless of color, we recommend choosing something with high levels of acidity and low levels of tannins (in red wines), as these bottles will likely keep you more refreshed than those with lower levels of acid and high levels of tannins.

 Why Trust Liquor.com?